Who can get the Canada Recovery Sickness Benefit (CRSB)?

 - get COVID-19, or

 - have to isolate or miss work because of COVID-19.

 It is for people who do not qualify for Employment Insurance (EI).

 The first day that you can get CRSB money for is September 27, 2020.
 You will be able to apply for this money starting on October 5, 2020.
 It gives $500 a week for up to for 4 weeks.
-It will only be available for one year.
+It is only available until September 25, 2021.